aamhaamm/ICS415-Assignments/README.md

 **Note:** For Project 2, please navigate to the README.md inside the [project2/](project2/) folder for detailed instructions on how to open, compile, and run the Unity project.
 For project 3 is a Minecraft-like voxel engine implemented in Java using LWJGL.
 For detailed instructions on how to build, run, and play Project 3, please refer to the README.md located in the [project3/](project3/) folder.
+For Project 4, see the README.md in the [project4/](project4/) folder for detailed instructions on how to compile, run, and use the Bézier curve editor.
 Additionally, there is a videos file in the root folder that demonstrates the running code output